© 2013 Raffles Institution.

 Music Elective ProgrammeFrequently Asked Questions

-Through these activities, students experience leadership and organisational challenges and bond with like-minded peers while pursuing their interests and passions.
+Through these activities, they experience leadership challenges and bond with like-minded peers while pursuing interests and passions.

 The five Houses are named for headmasters and key figures from RI's early years.
 Each House is led by a student committee, and has its own unique identity, colour, flag, and a set of cheers.